milliondollarscript/milliondollarscript/readme.txt

 * Improve admin block UX: Add AJAX loading spinner to width/height fields and provide visual error feedback (tooltip/highlight) for invalid grid IDs.
 * Fix WooCommerce order status not updating when MDS order is completed.
 * Improve robustness of grid background image opacity handling when Imagick extension is not available.
+* Fix: Corrected an issue where background image transparency (opacity) might not apply correctly.
+* Fix: Resolved problem with the background image delete button not functioning.
+* Fix: Addressed errors that could occur on some admin pages after submitting forms.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.